sum01/fmt-micro/README.md

 * `fmt update` to force an update of the in-memory formatter settings.
   Useful for after adding a config file, or changing editor settings.
 * `fmt setall formattername` to set the specified formatter to be used in all the options of its supported language types.
+* `fmt unsetall formattername` to unset all settings the specified formatter is currently set to.
+  This is useful for if you uninstalled a formatter.

 Run `help fmt` to bring up a help file while in Micro.